cssnr/virustotal-action/README.md

 Upload Release Assets to VirusTotal and Optionally Update Release Notes with Links.

+> [!NOTE]
+> This currently only works on Releases but can be expanded to work on any specified files.
+> Please submit a [Feature Request](https://github.com/cssnr/virustotal-action/discussions/categories/feature-requests) for new features
+> or [Open an Issue](https://github.com/cssnr/hls-video-downloader/issues) if you find any bugs.

 ## Inputs

 | input           | required | default | description               |